infu/nftanvil/apps/docs/docs/sdk/motoko.md

 import Anvil "mo:anvil/base/Anvil";
 ```

-If you have trouble making it work, you can check how its done at https://github.com/infu/nftanvil/tree/main/apps/badbot.ninja
+If you have trouble making it work, you can check how it's done at https://github.com/infu/nftanvil/tree/main/apps/badbot.ninja

 Because it needs to download the cluster configuration and cache it, we need to create a global object like so